scnslabutsa/myhthelperEduContent/_episodes/P.md

 **Placebo**
 An inactive medicine sometime used to have a comparison to a new drug in a clinical study.
 May be called a "sugar pill."

-**Pooled Analysis**
-A method for collecting the individual data from a group of studies, combining them into one large set of data and then analyzing the data as if they came from one big study.

 **Positron Emission Tomography (see PET)**

 **Postmenopausal Hormone Use (see Menopausal Hormone Therapy in [M](/{{page.root}}/myhthelperEduContent/M/index.html))**